EleutherAI/gpt-neox/README.md

 - **Zero Redundancy Optimizer (ZeRO):**

-    - ZeRO stage 1 works seamlessly with NeoX, while ZeRO stage 2 requires pipeline parallelism be set to 0, as ZeRO performs pipeline parallelism internally.
+    - ZeRO stage 1 works seamlessly with NeoX, while ZeRO stage 2 requires pipeline parallelism be set to 0.
 We are additionally working on integrating ZeRO 3 into the codebase.
     Turning on ZeRO is as simple as adding one field to your configuration file.

 ### Straightforward configuration